StevenKitzes/cyoag/README.md

 Choose Your Own Adventure Game - A user-generated text adventure

-Choose Your Own Adventure Game, or CYOAG for short, is an idea Steven Kitzes came up with, based on the choose-your-own-adventure books he grew up with.
+Choose Your Own Adventure Game, or CYOAG for short, is an idea Steven K came up with, based on the choose-your-own-adventure books he grew up with.
 The basic idea behind these books was that the reader would be presented with very short chapters for context; then get to pick from a handful of options